MicrosoftDocs/cpp-docs/docs/standard-library/set-class.md

 No iterators or references are invalidated by this function.

-During emplacement, if an exception is thrown, the container's state is not modified.
+During emplacement, if an exception is thrown, the container's state isn't modified.

 ### Example